Creating a Corporate Culture of Respect for Self and Others

 Creating Workplaces free from Harassment

-In addition to establishing CCC hotline as a consultation service, we have assigned area counselors at each regional management office, plant, and research laboratory, giving employees someone familiar with whom they can consult.
+In addition to establishing the CCC hotline as a consultation service, we have assigned area counselors at each regional management office, plant, and research laboratory, giving employees someone familiar with whom they can consult.

 The Chugai Group strives to foster respect for diverse personalities and values, to create workplaces where employees can work with enthusiasm and peace of mind.
 Accordingly, to prevent sexual harassment and power harassment (abuse of power) in the workplace, we take various measures to educate employees and raise their awareness about these issues, including distributing a sexual harassment prevention handbook to every employee, and working from a handbook on creating workplaces free from power harassment in training for managers.
 Further, the Chugai Group has put in place employment regulations and harassment prevention rules as part of efforts to address harassment of those who take maternity, childbirth, child or family care leave.
-Based on those changes, the Chugai Group has revised its employment regulations and harassment prevention rules, which now prohibit unfavorable treatment of employees for use of our programs for maternity, have given birth, child care and family care leave, as well as behavior that creates a hostile work environment for such employees.
+Unfavorable treatment of employees for their use of these programs, as well as behavior that creates a hostile work environment for such employees, are prohibited.

 We have established the CCC hotline and the Chugai Speak-Up Line in the company, enabling employees to discuss their concerns freely, and have also established the external consultation service.
 Moreover, we have assigned area counselors at each regional management office, plant, and research laboratory, giving employees someone familiar with whom they can consult.
 Harassment consultation training by outside instructors and CCC Hotline personnel is provided regularly for these area counselors and human resource managers to reinforce the knowledge and skills necessary to respond to calls.